A systematic review of assistive technologies for children with dyslexia: Methodology

 \subsection{Study selection}

-In order to ensure the findings, directly address the research questions, inclusion and exclusion criteria were introduced.
-This helps me select relevant publications within the field, and it acts as the initial step in my literature review.
-The search string was used as a query into popular libraries including IEEE, Google Scholar and ACM.
-Google Scholar returned 2430 results, ACM returned 515 and lastly, IEE resulted in 181 relevant results.
-After filtering the articles by year of publication between 1025 to 2024, Google Scholar returned 831, ACM library returned 312 and IEEE returned 96 results which were further processed for evaluation.
-The final 29 papers were selected after applying all sets of defined rules from inclusion and exclusion criteria.
-The detailed flow diagram is presented below.
+In order to ensure the findings directly address the research questions, inclusion and exclusion criteria were introduced.
+These criteria helped select relevant publications within the field and served as the initial step in the literature review.
+The search string was applied across major academic databases, including IEEE, Google Scholar, and ACM.
+Google Scholar initially returned 24200 results.
+From these, we selected the top 1500 most recent publications.
+After screening for relevance, we excluded non-pertinent papers and finalized a set of 1421 papers from this directory.
+In addition, the ACM digital library returned 498, and the IEEE Xplore resulted in 151 relevant papers.
+During the screening process, 156 duplicates were identified across the databases, 32 papers were excluded for being non-English, and 391 were excluded as they were not peer-reviewed.
+The final 32 papers were selected after applying all sets of defined rules from the inclusion and exclusion criteria.
+The study selection process is shown in Figure~\ref{fig:Selection flow diagram}.